There was no “Anabaptist theology” in the 16th century – there were many Anabaptist theologies, says Astrid von Schlachta.

 “We want to remember the past, but look to the future,” von Schlachta says.
 “What are the challenges today, and how might history help us for going into the future?
 There is no renewal without daring.”

-Mennonites, Baptists and other ecumenically-minded Anabaptist groups in Germany have planned a five-year series of events:
+Mennonites, Baptists and other ecumenically-minded Anabaptist groups together with the Council of Christian Churches in Germany have planned a five-year series of events:

 - 2020: Daring to live maturely: baptism, freedom of the will, freedom of religion

 - 2021: Daring to live together: equality, responsibility, autonomy

 - 2022: Daring to live consistently: oriented to Jesus, nonconformed, confessing faith, martyrdom

 - 2023: Daring to live nonviolently: peace church, resistance, reconciliation